 Eighty percent (80%) of the total sum of your stipend will be transferred to your Estonian bank account, usually a week or two after your agreement has been signed.
 The Learning Agreement is an annex to the grant agreement -- i.e., the grant is given so that you can complete the courses specified in the Learning Agreement.
 The Erasmus+ student charter is another annex to the grant agreement.

 Erasmus+ scholarshipThe scholarship is meant to help you cover the expenses you will incur while abroad but will not necessarily cover all of them, so be prepared to cover a certain portion of the costs yourself.
 Erasmus+ program does not grant participants with the scholarship in case of distance learning without moving to the host country.
 In order to grant blended mobility (virtual mobility at distance combined with physical mobility period) the period where participant is present at the host country must be at least 3 consecutive months (only the period of pshysical mobility will be granted).
 In case of virtual (web-based) mobility carried out on spot it is upmost important to make sure the receiving university supports student's choice to move to the campus and is ready to confirm the presence as part of the exchange reports.

-The European Commission's grant amounts for academic year 2020/21 for UT students studying abroad are the following:
+The European Commission's grant amounts for academic years 2020/21 and 2021/22 for UT students studying abroad are the following:

 Group of receiving countries